typesupply/opentype-cookbook/website/content/common-techniques.md

 ## Figures

-If your font only includes one figure style, you don't need to do anything.
+If your font only includes one figure style, you don’t need to do anything.
 If you do have more than one, you have to do some awkward things due to some odd behaviors in various applications.
-First off, it's best to define a feature for your default figures even though it will never be used.
+First off, it’s best to define a feature for your default figures even though it will never be used.
 For example, in the demo font the default figures are lining and there are old style figures as alternates.
 First up we need to define the lining figures feature (`lnum`) even though it will never actually be used.
 Then we define the old style feature (`onum`).

     :::fea
     feature lnum {